|

 BC28LCZ,

-a later Bentley color that is essentially a silver blue with a hint
+color that is essentially a silver blue with a hint of green.
+By

 When

-from the estate and used it rarely, logging only 1200 miles in 10
+and used it rarely, logging only 1200 miles in 10 years.
+The

 These